z3zens/android_device_asus_Z01RD/README.md

-For building TWRP for Asus Zenfone 5z

 TWRP device tree for Asus Zenfone 5z

-The Asus Zenfone 5z (codenamed _"z01r"_) are high-end smartphones from Asus.
+The Asus Zenfone 5z (codenamed _"Z01R"_) are high-end smartphones from Asus.
 Asus Zenfone 5z was announced and released in June 2018.

 ## Device specifications